natlownes/ampersand-and-and/README.md

 ## Ampersand & And:
-### A very important list of Philadelphia establishments that are: $SOMETHING & $SOMETHINGELSE
+### A very important list of Philadelphia establishments that are named: $SOMETHING & $SOMETHINGELSE

 - Cook & Shaker
 - Bourbon & Branch